vinceskahan/v5wiki/owfs.md

 ### How to Install

 1. Install the python bindings.
-For example, on debian systems:
+For example, on debian systems running python 2 versions:

 ```
 sudo apt-get install python-ow